axel669/lib.svelte-wind/docsite/docs/input.md

 ### disabled
 Disables the input.

-### flat
+### outline / linedFill / lined / flat _bool_
-If true, the input will not have a border.
-Default is false (with a border).
+Sets the input border style using the macros of the same name from windstorm.
+If none of them are given, the input has a soft outline that changes color when focused, whereas when outline is defined, the border always colorized.

 ### type
 The type of input.
 Default to "text".